Tidy-Bear/tidyup-create/README.md

-# Create: Tidy's Patches
+# Tidy UP: Create
-Tidy's patches mod for Create, mainly involving some fixes not available on the latest release.
+Tidy's patches mod for Create and its common addon mods, mainly involving some fixes not available on the latest release.

 ## Features